erg55/Simon-lab-workshop/R/Readme.md

 dev.off()
 ```

-We can try and do some fancy functions within ggtree like changing the tree shape.
+We can also try and do some fancy functions within ggtree like changing the tree shape.

 ```